elementregistry-registrar/custom-element/README.md

 # custom-element

-The script that loads custom web elements from the registry
+The script that loads custom web elements from https://elementregistry.org